badadarr/Inventory-Management/README.md

 A robust Inventory Management System built with **Laravel 10**, **MySQL**, **Inertia.js** and **Vue.js**, designed to streamline your inventory, sales, and purchasing processes.
 It's a Single Page Application (SPA)

+> **Note:** This project is cloned and extended from [Inventory-Management-System-Laravel-SPA](https://github.com/mamun724682/Inventory-Management-System-Laravel-SPA)

 ## 🌟 Key Features

 ### 📊 Core Modules